-Whale stranded off Caroline Bay in Timaru
+Rescue underway: Whale stranded off Caroline Bay in Timaru

-A whale is in trouble off Caroline Bay in Timaru.
+A rescue mission is underway for a whale in trouble off Caroline Bay in Timaru.

 The Department of Conservation confirmed this morning its staff were attending to the whale.